Enumerating Finite Braid Group Orbits on $SL_2(\C)$-Character Varieties: Imprimitive reflection groups

-\begin{theorem} Nice 4-tuples exist in $G(m, m, 4)$ iff $m = 2$ or $m = 4$.
-In either case, $\lambda$ is of order $m$. \end{theorem} \begin{proof} Say we had a nice tuple in $G(m, m, 4)$ such that $r_1r_2r_3r_4 = A$.
-Suppose first that $A$ corresponds to a three-cycle, then our nice 4-tuple is equivalent to one of the factorizations in Remark \ref{4-tup 3-cyc}.
-For all three factorizations, by the previous Lemma, we know that $\zeta_m^{-b_1 +b_2} = \lambda$ and by Theorem \ref{reflsubgp}, we know that $\delta(X) = |b_1 - b_2|$ must be coprime to $m$.
-This means $\lambda$ is a primitive $m$-th root and by Lemma \ref{4-tup mm eigv} we know $m = 4$ or $m = 2$ in this case.
+\begin{theorem} Nice $4$-tuples exist in $G(m, m, 4)$ if and only if $m = 2$ or $m = 4$.
+In either case $\lambda$ is of order $m$. \end{theorem} \begin{proof} Say we had a nice tuple in $G(m, m, 4)$ such that $r_1r_2r_3r_4 = A$.
+First suppose that $A$ corresponds to a 3-cycle; then our nice 4-tuple is equivalent to one of the factorizations in Remark~\ref{4-tup 3-cyc}.
+For all three factorizations, by Lemma~\ref{4-tup mm eigv} we know that $\zeta_m^{-b_1 +b_2} = \lambda$, and by Theorem~\ref{reflsubgp} we know that $\delta(X) = |b_1 - b_2|$ must be coprime to $m$.
+This means $\lambda$ is a primitive $\supth{m}$ root, and by Lemma~\ref{4-tup mm eigv} we know $m = 4$ or $m = 2$ in this case.